madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ## Milestone 9: Creating Metrics for Users Outside the Company Using SQL

-### <ins>Connecting to the Database<ins>
+### <ins>Task 1: Connecting to the Database<ins>

-To connect to the PostgreSQL database and ran queries from Visual Studio Code, I followed these steps:
+To connect to the PostgreSQL database and run queries from Visual Studio Code, I followed these steps:

 ### Step 1: Installing SQLTools Extension